QuantaAlpha/ICLR_blogpost/_posts/2026-04-27-economic-agents.md

 ---
 layout: distill
 title: "AI Fundamentals: Valuing AI Agents & Data Assets"
 description: "Large Language Model (LLM) agents now read the world through managed-context pipelines, write to it via tool-calling APIs, and continuously re-wire themselves with fresh experience.
 Stakeholders therefore need a Generally Accepted Accounting Principles (GAAP) compatible method to price both (i) the agent's labour-like output and (ii) the data traces that fuel learning.
-We formalise a single unifying metric - agent Economic Value (AEV)- and demonstrate, using evidence from millions of real conversations, $1M of freelance software contracts, and 48k physician rubric points in healthcare, that these metrics are measurable today.
+We formalise a single unifying metric - agent Economic Value (AEV)- and demonstrate that these metrics are measurable today.
 We then extend the template to reinforcement-learning regimes in which grounded rewards equal cash flows.
 Lastly, we propose a financial settlement layer, which transforms the agent from a passive software user into an active economic participant."
 date: 2026-04-27
 future: true
 htmlwidgets: true